 In January K. Hovnanian Homes made an informal presentation on Arbor Trails to interested community members.
 The 60-acre plot, owned by Meijer, would support 163 single-family homes, a park, water detention and nature areas, and connection to the Green Trails neighborhood to the south.

 Home reps estimate a fully occupied development would yield $1.5 million in annual property tax revenue.

-Click here for a quick rundown of the project.
+.
 During the public hearing, residents and commissioners expressed some concern over the development’s water retention areas, and their potential effects on nearby homes.
 The majority of the discussion was dedicated to questions on traffic, plan details, and how the development would coincide with its collegiate neighbor.

 Scott Barrenbrugge land acquisition manager for K. Hovnanian Homes, said no significant changes were made to the plan submitted last month, though the builders did make some minor “technical” changes based on village staff feedback.
 They also continued conversations with a handful of Green Trails neighbors, as well as Benedictine University.

 Neighbors sound water detention concerns

 No residents outright opposed the project during the planning and zoning commission’s sessions.

 Green Trails resident Mark Hayford said that single-family development was “something a lot of people have been looking for… in this property.”
 Hayford was one of a handful of residents living directly to the south of the property on Ivy Drive who wanted to know how the build-out would affect their own homes.

 Their largest concern was whether the development’s detention ponds could withstand more torrential rainfall.

 Hayford said last month he already experiences issues with water in his basement during hard rains, and felt a detention pond proposed near his lot may cause issues.